chrthomsen/pygrametl/docs/examples/facttables.rst

     # Lookup returns the keys and measures given only the keys
     row = factTable.lookup({'storeid': 1, 'productid': 13, 'dateid': 4})

-    # FactTable.ensure should be used when loading facts that might already be loaded
+    # Ensure should be used when loading facts that might already be loaded
     newFacts = [{'storeid': 2, 'itemid':  7, 'dateid': 4, 'price': 75},
                 {'storeid': 1, 'itemid':  7, 'dateid': 4, 'price': 50},
                 {'storeid': 1, 'itemid':  2, 'dateid': 7, 'price': 150},
                 {'storeid': 3, 'itemid':  3, 'dateid': 6, 'price': 100}]

     for row in newFacts:
-        # The second argument forces FactTable.ensure to not only match the keys
+        # The second argument forces ensure to not only match the keys for facts
-        # for facts to be considered equal, but also checks if the measures are
+        # to be considered equal, but also checks if the measures are the same
-        # the same for facts with the same key, and if not raises a ValueError.
+        # for facts with the same key, and if not raises a ValueError.
+The third
-        # The third argument renames 'itemid' to 'productid' using a name mapping
+        # argument renames itemid to productid using a name mapping
 	factTable.ensure(row, True, {'productid': 'itemid'})
     conn.commit()
     conn.close()